filipecabaco/entropy-analysis/README.md

-# Basic Entropy Analyser
+# Secret Key Finder

-A really ugly, poorly written, poorly tested and not optimized word entropy analyzer.
+A really ugly, poorly written, poorly tested and not optimized secret key finder.

-Using Shannon Entropy ( https://en.wiktionary.org/wiki/Shannon_entropy ) we calculate the entropy of words of length superior to 5 charaters (might add argument to control this in the future) in a given folder.
+We started by using Shannon Entropy ( https://en.wiktionary.org/wiki/Shannon_entropy ) but now we will use the percetange of numeric values in a String and if the key is trully random and base64 then it should have ~50% of numeric values.

 In theory, this can be used to find secrets in code.

-The entropy code calculation provided by https://rosettacode.org/wiki/Entropy#Clojure

 ## Usage
 	$sh entropy.sh <<entropy level>> <<extensions to analyse>>